crypthow/crypthow.github.io/_posts/2021-02-11-a-beginners-guide-to-understanding-price-prediction.md

 ## The Conscious Invester

+I've simplified the supply of ETH in circulation.
+A lot of this supply is locked in staking and is something to be mindful of.
 The goal of this post isn't to trash the prediction of ETH reaching the price of $10k or beyond, but to provide a visualisation of what such prediction looks like.

 Next time you come across someone's comment telling you ETH will reach $_x_, hopefully you will be more aware of what their price prediction mean.